RichardLitt/standard-readme/spec.md

 **Suggestions:**
 - State anyone or anything that significantly helped with the development of your project.
 - State public contact hyper-links if applicable.
+- Use consistently sized and styled logos to look nice.

 ### Contributing
 **Status**: Required.